pintodossantos/talk_references/README.md

-# talk_references
+# This is my personal repository of references used in my talks

-References for my talks
+Feel free to contact me.